aqntks/yolov5-ios-tensorflow-lite/README.md

 This is a camera app that continuously detects the objects (bounding boxes and classes) in the frames seen by your device's back camera, using a quantized [MobileNet SSD](https://github.com/tensorflow/models/tree/master/research/object_detection) model trained on the [COCO dataset](http://cocodataset.org/).
 These instructions walk you through building and running the demo on an iOS device.

-The model files are downloaded via scripts in Xcode when you build and run.
-You don't need to do any steps to download TFLite models into the project explicitly.

 <!-- TODO(b/124116863): Add app screenshot. -->

 ## Prerequisites